commonwarexyz/monorepo/README.md

 ## Primitives

 _Crates in this repository are designed for deployment in adversarial environments.
-If you find a way to exploit one, please refer to our [security policy](./SECURITY.md) before disclosing an issue publicly (it may equip a malicious party to attack users of these primitives)._
+If you find an exploit, please refer to our [security policy](./SECURITY.md) before disclosing it publicly (an exploit may equip a malicious party to attack users of a primitive)._

 * [cryptography](./cryptography/README.md): Generate keys, sign arbitrary messages, and deterministically verify untrusted signatures.
 * [p2p](./p2p/README.md): Communicate with authenticated peers over encrypted connections.

 ## Examples

-_Examples may include insecure code to make it easier to get started.
+_Examples may include insecure code (i.e. deriving keypairs from an integer arguements) to make them easier to run.
 Examples are not intended to be used directly in production._

 * [chat](./examples/chat/README.md): Send encrypted messages to a group of friends using [commonware-cryptography](https://crates.io/crates/commonware-cryptography) and [commonware-p2p](https://crates.io/crates/commonware-p2p).